slashdevslashurandom/osdb-mpv/README.md

 Number of matching subtitles to query from OpenSubtitles.
 Default is 10.
 Maximum allowed is 500.

-    language='eng'
+    languages={'eng'}

-Subtitle languages to search for.
+An array of subtitle language options to search for.
 Default is 'eng'.
-Can be multiple values, comma-separated.
+Each value in the array can be a language name or can be multiple language names, comma-separated.
+If you specify multiple values (for example, `{'eng','rus'}`), then you can use the "change language" hotkey (Ctrl+L by default) to choose which language to search for.
+If you specify multiple language names in one value (for example, `{'eng,rus'}`), then the search will include them both.

     autoFlagSubtitles=[yes|no]